Short Stay School for Norfolk Curriculum Intent Statement

 Children leave our schools with a sense of belonging, to a tight-knit community, where they have the confidence and skills to make decisions to self-evaluate, make connections and become lifelong learners.

-At Engage Trust Specialist Schools, the school curriculum reflects the ethos of our schools incorporating a statutory National Curriculum alongside other meaningful learning experiences and opportunities, which are tailored to the individual learning, social, emotional and mental health needs of each child.
+At Unity Education Trust Specialist Schools, the school curriculum reflects the ethos of our schools incorporating a statutory National Curriculum alongside other meaningful learning experiences and opportunities, which are tailored to the individual learning, social, emotional and mental health needs of each child.
 We aim to provide a dynamic curriculum that is flexible and evolving and that is responsive to the unique characteristics, strengths and changing circumstances of the children that we work with.